AuReMe/esmecata/README.md

                         Proportion [0 to 1] of proteomes required to occur in a proteins cluster for that cluster to be kept in core proteome assembly.
   -m MMSEQS_OPTIONS, --mmseqs MMSEQS_OPTIONS
                         String containing mmseqs options for cluster command (except --threads which is already set by --cpu command and -v).
 If nothing is given, esmecata will used the option "--min-seq-id 0.3 -c 0.8"
-  --linclust            Use mmseqs linclust (clustering in lienar time) to cluster proteins sequences.
+  --linclust            Use mmseqs linclust (clustering in linear time) to cluster proteins sequences.
 It is faster than mmseqs cluster (default behaviour) but less sensitive.
   -p PROPAGATE_ANNOTATION, --propagate PROPAGATE_ANNOTATION
                         Proportion [0 to 1] of the occurrence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
 0 mean the annotations from all proteins are propagated to the reference and 1 only the annotation occurring in all the proteins of the cluster (default).